 The Ninebot Segway E22E electric scooter is a upgraded version of the ES1 entry level e-scooter.
 Segway is a major company in the electric scooter world and the E22E model seems to be the real deal budget-friendly scooter for the general population.
 In this Ninebot Segway E22E electric scooter review, you will find out the pros and cons of this electric scooter and whether or not it is worth the money.

-Available for only £379.99 at Pure Electric, it seems like the ideal lightweight scooter for commuting.
+Available for only $499 at the Segway official store, it seems like the ideal lightweight scooter for commuting.
 But there are some serious drawbacks as well that the low price does not compensate.
 But lets take a closer look and see exactly what the Ninebot Segway E22E is made of.

 Ninebot Segway E22E Electric Scooter Review: Basic Specs and Stats